kernelwernel/VMAware/README.md

 - Why GPL 3.0?
 > I would've made it MIT so proprietary software can make use of the library, but some of the techniques employed are from GPL 3.0 projects, and I have no choice but to use the same license for legal reasons.
 I could try to make an MIT version without the GPL code, but I'm not sure if anybody would care enough if I made one.
 That's just an idea in my head for now.

-- When will a 1.0 be available?
-> Pretty soon, maybe around january 2024 (I just started university, so I can't guarantee anything)

 <br>